Kraktun/OpenScripts/ani-manga/README.md

 ## dex_migrate

 Script used to migrate a tachiyomi database from the old mangadex API to the new one.
-It simply updates the old url with the new values by searching each manga.
+It simply updates the old url with the new value provided by the included db.
 Requires **root** access.

 To extract the db, from a command prompt